 As a concept, dynamic ads are not new.
 But, like everything else, the advancement of technology has seen dynamic ads become more sophisticated and deliver a greater ROI to advertisers, thus fuelling more attention from mainstream marketing.

-Dynamic Ads, sometimes called dynamic creative optimisation or responsive display ads, dynamically change the content of an ad before it is displayed to the consumer.
-Dynamic advertising enables you to display relevant and personalised ads without human intervention.
+Dynamic Ads dynamically change the content of an ad before it is displayed to the consumer – they enable you to display relevant and personalised ads without human intervention.

 Using external data such as, the time of day, weather, online behaviour, age, gender, fluctuations in the stock market or the price of cryptocurrency; dynamic ads allow you to deliver messaging in a more effective and relevant way.

-This creates some very lucrative marketing opportunities for your business.
+This can create lucrative marketing opportunities for your business.
 Having the functionality to change ads based on external data not only saves time, but can often outperform other methods of ad delivery.

 Dynamic ads look the same as regular banner ads, they usually contain a combination of an image, promotion, call to action and product/service information.